 • Belem area – A popular place to visit during day trips, which, however, is far from the city center (Baixa)

 • San Sebastian and Estefania – Good locations north of downtown

-WHAT TO SEE AND MAIN ATTRACTIONS
+WHAT TO SEE AND MAIN ATTRACTIONS IN LISBON

 Lisbon just fascinated me by luxurious shopping areas, cozy streets, magnificent temples, houses decorated with colorful tiles, green parks, and friendly people.